-- or within a semester of being accepted into CSE upper division, meaning you are applying for upper division during the same semester you are applying to the Co-op Program
+- Be within a semester of being accepted into CSE upper division, meaning you are applying for upper division during the same semester you are applying to the Co-op Program

-- You may interview for a Co-op position as a sophomore, but you may not register for 3041, the first Co-op course, or begin work as a Co-op, until you are officially accepted into upper division.
+- You may not register for 3041, the first Co-op course, or begin work as a Co-op, until you are officially accepted into upper division.

 - Be in good academic standing